cisco-ie/telemetry/bgpclear/README.md

 to have it be in sync with the bgpclear csv file, we configured logging to increase the amount of information logged and reran the test.

-There is a new csv file for bgpclear which is now names bgpclear842017.csv.
+There is a new csv file for bgpclear which is now named bgpclear08042017.csv.

 Moving forward we will have log files included with all network anomalies.